 In the ‘English’ garden at the front, a recent plaque commemorates the dead of both world wars.
 The present park area suffered several major bombs, with consequent loss of life.
 This plaque partly also replaces an earlier plaque built into a wall near Calmington Street, commemorating a World War I Zeppelin bomb which demolished several houses and killed 10 in 1917.
 Calmington Street was finally fully incorporated into the park during the 2010 developments, so the original memorial was removed.

-The west block is about to provide a temporary home to the Cuming Museum, formerly based at the old town hall in Walworth Road, and additional space for 1st Place nursery.
+Various plans have been made for the west block, and in the past, it’s provided additional space for 1st Place nursery.
 Along with the café in the north block and park offices in the south block, Chumleigh Gardens and the area round about is now the only remaining group of mixed industrial and residential buildings, which was typical of the area before the park was created.

 Today Chumleigh Gardens is a thriving space for the local community.
 1st Place Children & Parents centre opened in 2005, and was born out of the Sure Start programme set up on the Aylesbury Estate in 1999.
 In the early stages, the centre was planned to be built beneath one of the blocks of flats on the Aylesbury estate, but following vigorous campaigning by local families, who wanted the children to experience their early learning in the green space of Burgess Park, the council agreed to build a new centre on the site of a council depot, formerly the R White’s headquarters.